Kazmimasooma/Group-1-Disney/README.md

 ## Data Extract

-We decided to pivot and made the decision to use API and web scrape for the information from IMDd and Wikipedia for the most comprehensive and latest dataset.
+We decided to pivot and decided to use API and web scrape from IMDd and Wikipedia for the most comprehensive and latest dataset.
-With the newly scraped data from IMDB, we were able to use imdbId as our Primary Key and Foreign Key.
-This is also future proof as imdbId will match IMDB database whenever we scrape for new information from IMDB in the future therfore eliminating potential data duplication.
-This way, the data integrity is preserved.
+With the new data from IMDb, we were able to use imdbId as our Primary Key and Foreign Key.
+This is also future proof our stored data as imdbId will always match IMDB database whenever we update new information from IMDB, thus eliminating potential data duplication.
+This way, the data integrity will always be preserved.

 ### Description of the Data